vrchatapi/vrchatapi-javascript/README.md

 # VRChat API Library for JavaScript/TypeScript

 A JavaScript/TypeScript/NodeJS client to interact with the unofficial VRChat API.
-Supports all REST calls specified in https://github.com/vrchatapi/specification.
+Supports all REST calls specified in the [API specification](https://github.com/vrchatapi/specification).

 ## Disclaimer